WICG/digital-credentials/README.md

 # Proposals related to identity credentials

-This repo is being used to work on, and hopefully converge on, proposals related to the innvocation of digital identity wallets from the web:
+This repo is being used to work on, and hopefully converge on, proposals related to the invocation of digital identity wallets from the web:

 * [Identity Credential](identity-credential-proposal.md)
 * [Digital Credential](digital-credential-proposal.md)